 FACT: Failing to Request an Administrative License Revocation Hearing Within the 15 Day Deadline Will Result in Your License Being Automatically Suspended.

 It is essential to convince a judge to allow you to retain your license after a revocation hearing.
 Imagine not being able to drive.
-How would it affect your job or yor responsibilities such as family and children if the ability to drive was taken away from you?
+How would it affect your job or your responsibilities such as family and children if the ability to drive was taken away from you?
 For many, this is an impossibility.

 Driver’s License revocation hearings can often be won based on technical defenses such as an improperly administered field sobriety test, exposure to certain types of solvents, or a preexisting medical condition.

 Clyde Burleson handles all phases of the DWI legal process including Texas Driver’s License Revocation Hearings.
 A DWI conviction can ruin your life.
 The penalties for a DWI in Texas can range from fines, to jail time, to community service, to Texas license suspension and even license revocation.
-It can leave you saddled with years of debt from fines as well as a criminal record that will follow you everywhere.
+It can leave you saddled with years of debt from costs as well as a criminal record that will follow you everywhere.
 You could even lose your job.

 If you or someone you know has been arrested for a DWI and is awaiting trial, Clyde Burleson is an expert Houston DWI defense lawyer and former Assistant District Attorney & Chief Prosecutor for the Texas Alcoholic Beverage Commission who can explain to you the penalties you face and ensure you are not unduly punished.